January 19th 2015

-In the early part of the twentieth century the Pompeian Manufacturing Company advised automobilists of the need to use Pompeian Massage Cream to overcome the problems of ‘automobile complexion’, also known as ‘motor skin’.
+In the early part of the twentieth century the Pompeian Manufacturing Company advised automobilists to use its massage cream to overcome the problems of ‘motor skin’.

 August 29th 2011

-Sometime in the 1930s, Charles of the Ritz introduced made-to-order powder.
-The company set up powder bars in department stores staffed with ‘blending experts’ who could make up face powder to match the skin tone of any customer.
+In 1939, Charles of the Ritz introduced powder bars staffed with ‘blending experts’ who could make up face powder to match the skin tone of any customer.